India - Market ChallengesIndia - Market Challenges

-India drafted a policy expressing preference for domestically-manufactured telecommunications and ICT products in government procurement, citing security concerns.
-In addition, all telecom and ICT product purchases by the government that have security implications must be notified to the Department of Telecommunications.
+India drafted a policy expressing preference for domestically manufactured telecommunications and ICT products in government procurement, citing security concerns.
+In addition, all telecom and ICT product purchases by the GOI that have security implications must be notified to the Department of Telecommunications.
 All imported ICT equipment requires mandatory licensing and certification from accredited labs in India.
 This regulation has not been fully enforced due to the limited capacity of Indian testing labs.

 Food Product Approval

-Importers must seek formal product approval for any foods or food products that have not been standardized from the Product Approval Division of the Food Safety and Standards Authority of India (FSSAI).
-These products have been termed by FSSAI as ‘non-specified food and food ingredients.”
+Importers must seek formal product approval for any foods or food products that the Product Approval Division of the Food Safety and Standards Authority of India (FSSAI) has not standardized.
+These products have been termed by FSSAI as “non-specified food and food ingredients.”
 The various categories of food products covered under this category are:

-•Novel foods or foods containing novel ingredients which do not have a history of human consumption in India;
+•Novel food or foods containing novel ingredients, which do not have a history of human consumption in India;

-•Food ingredients that have a history of human consumption in India, but are not specified under and preexisting regulations under the Food Safety Act, 2006.
+•Food ingredients that have a history of human consumption in India, but are not specified under pre-existing regulations under the Food Safety Act, 2006;

 •New additives and processing aids; and